randyrossi/bmc64/README.md

 You can switch between 6581 and 8580 models as well as turn on/off the filter.

-On the Pi0/Pi2, only 'Fast' sampling method is supported.
+On the Pi0/Pi2, only 'Fast' sampling method is enabled.

-On the Pi3, 'Fast', 'Interpolation' and 'Fast Resampling" sampling methods are supported.
-'Fast Resampling' produces the highest quality.
+On the Pi3, 'Fast', 'Interpolation' and 'Fast Resampling" sampling methods have been enabled.
+'Fast Resampling' produces the highest quality but consumes the most CPU.

+On the Pi3 model B with a 1.2Ghz clock, 'Fast Resampling' passband is set to 13230hz.
+On the Pi3 model B+ with a 1.4Ghz clock, 'Fast Resampling' passband is set to 19845hz.

+Fast Resampling+6581 can possibly cause stuttering on complex demos with a lot of multi colored expanded sprites.
+However, my two worst test cases (Comaland 100% and Star Wars) appear to just squeak by with approx 2ms to spare at the most complex points in the demos.

-NOTE: 'Fast Resampling' is the default on new installs.
-If you have an existing installation (before 3.4), your setting will default to 'Fast' since previous versions only supported that sampling method.
-Parameters like Gain and Passband frequency must remain at the default values and cannot be changed.
+NOTE: For resampling, parameters like Gain and Passband frequency must remain at the default values and cannot be changed (even in vice.ini).

 # Keyboards